flagpolejs/flagpole/docs/assertion-context.md

 ### exists(path: string): Promise<DOMElement | CSSRule | Value>

-This is just like an `exists`, but it also does an assertion that the element actually exists.
+This is just like an `find`, but it also does an assertion that the element actually exists.
 It is similar to `waitForExists` except that it doesn't wait around.

 ```javascript
 const firstArticle = await context.exists("section.topStories article");